 It’s common for businesses to put off making the switch to a new managed payroll provider for fear of downtime during the set up and implementation phase.
 After all, you want to ensure that your employees get paid accurately and on time.

-Implementation might sound scary but moving your payroll from an in-house model to a managed service doesn’t take nearly as much time and effort as you might have imagined.
+Implementation might sound scary but moving your payroll from an in-house model to a managed service doesn’t take nearly as much time and effort as you might have imagined as long as you follow the right implementation approach.
 For example, if you decide to move to SD Worx’s managed payroll service you could expect to be live in just 14-18 weeks depending on your business and how many parallel runs you require.
+The implementation timeline is detailed below, but click here for a visual example.

 You’ll be assigned a project manager to guide you through the entire process.
 They will make sure you are engaged with the SD Worx Implementation team so that you have a shared view of what is being delivered by who and when.